 quickened by the prickliness of marram.

 First published in The Dawntreader (Autumn 2017).

-Images of the beach pottery mosaic which is featured in one of the poems:
+Images of the beach pottery mosaic which features in the first sample poem above: